On This Page

 When given the choice to lose half or face imprisonment, the expected value is the same under French rules.
 Otherwise the expected loss is less losing half.

-Much like zero and double-zero, all even money bets lose if the ball lands in the S. The order of the numbers 1 to 36 is the same as in single-zero roulette.
-The 0, 00, and S are all consecutive, with the S in the middle.
+Much like zero and double-zero, all even money bets lose if the ball lands in green.
+The order of the numbers 1 to 36 is the same as in single-zero roulette.
+The 0, 00, and Logo are all consecutive, with the Logo in the middle.

 I've noticed some electronic roulette games don't pay the full 35 to 1 on single-numbers bets, and/or 17 to 1 on double-number bets.
 Invariably, any game that short pays the player like this is going to be on a double-zero wheel as well.
 The following two tables show the house edge on single- and double-number bets, according to the win, assuming a double-zero wheel, and based on "to one" odds.
 Be careful that on electronic games wins are often given on a "for one" basis, meaning the original wager is not returned on a win.
 To convert a "for one" odds to "to one" odds, subtract one.